 “90% of success is just showing up.” – Woody Allen

 Woody was correct.
-I’ll rather work with some one who shows up everyday and bust his/her ass than a “talented” lazy ass.
+I’ll rather work with someone who shows up every day and busts his/her ass than a “talented” lazy ass.
 Consistency builds a career and more importantly builds a life.
-If you show up everyday and read a book, learn something new, or try a new thing, this is what builds you up into a unstoppable creative force.
+If you show up every day and read a book, learn something new, or try a new thing, this is what builds you up into an unstoppable creative force.